Tamra Judge Twitter: ‘RHOC’ Star Disses Former BFF After Drama Surrounding Eddie Judge’s Sexualiity

-Tamra Judge took aim at her former best friend Ricky on Twitter after Monday night’s episode of The Real Housewives of Orange County featured her former Best Man claiming that he once saw her husband, Eddie Judge, kissing another man.
+Tamra Judge took aim at her former best friend, Ricky, on Twitter after Monday night’s episode of The Real Housewives of Orange County featured her former Best Man claiming that he once saw her husband, Eddie Judge, kissing another man.

 During the show, Ricky sat down with several of Tamra Judge’s co-stars, including Vicki Gunvalson and Kelly Dodd, to discuss Eddie’s sexuality, much to Judge’s dismay, and after the show, Judge took aim at the both of them on Instagram.